asinner/data_structures/README.md

 # README
 This library contains a number of sorting algorithms

+## Hash table
+The hash table data structure is used to store key value pairs.
+This is essentially how it works:

+- Create an array of fixed size [0..n]
+- Given a key, compute an index from a hash of that key
+ - In this library, the hash computes the sum of ordinal values of all characters in the string
+- Insert the key => value pair into the computed index

+This hash table library handles collisions by forming linked lists, and searching for the key, at each slot in the hash table.
+Reassignment is handled by the newest node being inserted at the head.

 ## Queue
 The Queue data structure contains a set of nodes.
 This data structure has three methods:
 - `enqueue`: inserts a node into the set of the structure.
 Returns the value of the node.